MetaphoraStudios/mochi-code/README.md

 ## Acknowledgements

 We'd like to thank anyone who's used or contributed to Mochi!
-ChatGPT for helping to generate this README.
+ChatGPT, Bard and Mochi for helping to generate this README.